 General travel cards can be used to earn points anywhere, no matter which airline you’re taking.
 And they provide points for other travel purchases as well, like hotels, car rentals, and taxis.

-Many travel cards even allow you to transfer the points you earn to airline and hotel loyalty programs, where they’ll often be worth more.
+Many travel cards even allow you to transfer the points you earn for airfare and hotel stays with airline and hotel programs, where they’ll often be worth more.
 So, if you’re planning a trip and you’ve got a bunch of points ready and waiting, you can transfer them to the airline you’re booking to get a better redemption value.

 Here are some of the best travel rewards credit cards for general travel spending.